Designing a Better Web Analytics Platform

 conn.commit()

 We can now create the tracking endpoint that stores page views to the database and serves an empty response.
-As described above, it will need to respond to every request with 204 No Content.
+As described in section 2., it needs to respond to every request with 204 No Content.
 We can easily do that in Flask by just serving a response tuple containing

 ("", 204)